 It’s advisable to practice first on a scrap piece of timber before moving on to the guitar itself.
 This is the type of project you will improve greatly by the second or third attempt.

 First we are going to bring out the natural wood grain which works a treat on flamed maple which is what the typical Les Paul clone will have on it’s top surface.
-Essentially we are going to apply a dark base coat stain, work it into the timber and then sand back the surface leaving the darkened wood grain patterns.
+Essentially we are going to apply a dark base coat stain, work it into the timber and then sand back the surface leaving the wood grain highlighted.

 - Apply the darker stain using your lint free cloth, rub it in thoroughly and get an even coat across the face of the guitar.